AICNT Publications available on Amazon (commissions earned, affiliate partner).

 16. BDAG Lexicon

-Regarding the use of the BDAG lexicon as the basis of the translation, BDAG is an acronym pertaining to A Greek-English Lexicon of the New Testament and Other Early Christian Literature, 3rd ed., edited by W. Bauer and based on previous contributions from F. W. Danker, W. F. Arndt, and F. W. Gingrich (Chicago: University of Chicago Press, 2001).
+The system instructions were to use the BDAG lexicon as the basis of the translation.
+BDAG is an acronym pertaining to A Greek-English Lexicon of the New Testament and Other Early Christian Literature, 3rd ed., edited by W. Bauer and based on previous contributions from F. W. Danker, W. F. Arndt, and F. W. Gingrich (Chicago: University of Chicago Press, 2001).

 This comprehensive reference work lists thousands of references to classical, intertestamental, and early Christian literature.
 It is considered the most authoritative and widely used lexicon of the New Testament in the English-speaking world.
 BDAG contains a thorough and detailed analysis of the meanings and uses of every word in the Greek New Testament and other classical literature.
 The entries provide a range of information, including etymology, usage in various contexts, historical and cultural background, and cross-references to related words and concepts.